Crypto-Type/Network-Mapper-Project/README.md

 Network Reconnaissance and Enumeration using Nmap

-# Network Scanner Project – Enterprise Reconnaissance Using Nmap
+# Network Scanner Project – Reconnaissance Using Nmap

 ## 👨‍💻 Author
 S Aravind